 Employee Performance Review Phrases for Specific Areas of Performance

 To make things easier for you, this article has grouped phrases and comments based on the specific areas they are relevant to.
-While every good performance management review should have a standard format that follows key areas, it’s not surprising that most businesses structure their performance reviews differently.
+While every good performance management review should have a standard format that follows key areas, every employee performance review conversation should cover the following key areas:

 - Achievements